Cloud-Drift/ragged-array-idioms/README.md

 September 1, 2012.

-An outstanding question is whether the resultant DataArray contains only data from those trajectories that had a valid value at this time, or does is it filled with NaNs for trajectories that did not have a valid value at the requested time.
+An outstanding question is whether the resultant DataArray contains only data from those trajectories that have valid values at selected time(s), or is it filled with NaNs for trajectories that do not have a valid value at the selected time(s).
 This exception does not occur with normal Xarray DataArrays because they are structured and multi-dimensional, i.e. the data is defined in other dimensions for all values of time that are in range.